April 2019

 What was the reason for your choice of residence in Denmark?
 Because your friends and family live there?
 House prices?
 Job location or just purely by chance?
 For us, it was the local tax rate.

 Many years ago, I came to Denmark with my Danish husband to buy our new home in Copenhagen.
-He kept repeating, again and again: "It should be in this area, because the local tax rate is the lowest in the country".
+He kept repeating, again and again: "It should be in this area because the local tax rate is the lowest in the country".
 Can you guess where the local tax rate is lowest in Denmark?

 The highest and the lowest

-The answer is coming here with a list of top 20 municipalities with highest and lowest local taxes: municipal tax and land tax.
+The answer is coming here with a list of the top 20 municipalities with the highest and lowest local taxes: municipal tax and land tax.
 Church tax is not included due to its insignificant share in the total local tax.
 You can read the whole list Here.

-Out of 20 municipalities with the lowest municipal tax, 17 are from the capital region and Northern Zealand.
-Communities with highest tax rate often are remote regions and islands, e.g. Langeland, Bornholm, and Læsø.
+Out of the 20 municipalities with the lowest municipal tax, 17 are from the capital region and Northern Zealand.
+Communities with the highest tax rate often are remote regions and islands, e.g. Langeland, Bornholm, and Læsø.
 It follows the logic that the more people there are in the region, the less municipal tax you pay.
 For foreigners, it also means more diversity of the population and more job opportunities.

 Are they happy there?

 Denmark is a socialist country; therefore tax revenue is regulated from rich regions to poor regions.
-According to the law (Lov om kommunal udligning og generelle tilskud til kommuner), rich municipalities have to contribute 61% of their budget surplus to support the municipalities with budget deficit.
-Additionally, wealthy municipalities in the capital region have to pay extra 27% of their surplus to poorer neighbouring municipalities.
+According to the law (Lov om kommunal udligning og generelle tilskud til kommuner), rich municipalities have to contribute 61% of their budget surplus to support the municipalities with a budget deficit.
+Additionally, wealthy municipalities in the capital region have to pay an extra 27% of their surplus to poorer neighbouring municipalities.
 That is too much for Gentofte.
 Its mayor, Hans Toft, has made his personal crusade to reduce its contribution.
-And guess when is he from?
+And guess where is he from?
 Struer in Jutland, a recipient of this scheme for nearly half a billion kroner annually.

 The purpose of this blog is to provide a reliable source of business, tax, and accounting information.
-English is chosen language to ensure coverage for Danish and non-Danish readers.
+English is the chosen language to ensure coverage for Danish and non-Danish readers.